Texas A&M University TAMU Campus

 Description

 Texas A&M University School of Law invites applications for one non-tenure track position.
 This is a full-time 11-month position.
-The anticipated start date is May 1, 2025.
+The anticipated start date is between June 1 to August 1, 2025.

 The successful candidate will practice law, work with other clinic attorneys, and teach and supervise law clinic students to represent low-income clients in cases in Tarrant and the surrounding counties.